seagullwilleatyoursandwich-netizen/Fulda-1989-Expansion-Pack/README.md

 - TheMIC on cults3d.com, Leopard 2K model!
 Go check out their work at: https://cults3d.com/en/users/TheMIC/3d-models &  https://www.micjspi.com
 - GHPC community, for their ideas and suggestions <3

+# Join the Gunner, HEAT, PC!
+Discord Server to interact with me in my thread for suggestions, votes, and sneak peeks on upcoming vehicles @ discord.gg/ghpc !
 # Fulda 1989 Expansion Pack for Gunner, HEAT, PC!

 Hello!
 This modpack aims to expand the GHPC lineup by adding tanks all the way up to late 1989 (with some wiggle room).